 Law 694: Advanced Trial Advocacy - Criminal Trial Section

 College of Law students leave this class with the tools, skills and knowledge, which make them practice ready.
-Trial Advocacy faculty members supervise all phases of the student attorneys’ pretrial work.
+College of Law faculty members supervise all phases of the student attorneys’ pretrial work.
 Trial skills are best learned from experienced trial lawyers.
-All of our faculty members come to the program with extensive criminal trial experience.
-In addition to the Advanced Trial Advocacy faculty, other College of Law professors, alumni and leading practitioners in the field will assist with courtroom training and guest lectures.
+All faculty come to the program with extensive criminal trial experience.
+In addition to the College of Law faculty, alumni and leading practitioners in the field will assist with courtroom training and guest lectures.

 Prerequisites: Trial Advocacy (Law 694), Fundamentals of Trial Practice (Law 695) and Evidence (Law 682)

 Evaluation: This is a three credit graded course.
 Grades will be based on written assignments, in-class courtroom performance exercises, and participation.
 While students will try their cases with a partner, each student will be graded individually.
 Students are strongly encouraged to select a partner before the first class meeting.